Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you wish to edit.
+       - The component-set container you want to edit.
      * - ``-path, --component-set-file-path “FILE PATH”``
        - The absolute path where the component-sets zip file is located.
 For example: C:/Users/User/Desktop/Folder/file.zip.
-     * - ``-fv, --from-version INTAGER (*.*.*)``
+     * - ``-fv, --from-version INTEGER (*.*.*)``
-       - The version you wish to use as a base for the current version.
+       - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
 For example, ``--from-version (9.9.*)`` will take the most recent version that has a major and minor value of 1.
-     * - ``-v, --version INTAGER (*.*.*)``
+     * - ``-v, --version INTEGER (*.*.*)``
-       - What the component-set's version number will be.
+       - What you want the component-set version number to be.
 For example, ``--version (9.9.9)``.
      * - ``--patch``
        - Sets the version number by increasing the from-version’s number patch value by one.
 For example, ``from-version (1.1.1) --patch`` sets the version number to (1.1.2).
      * - ``--minor``